-Example: (4.0 GPA x 9 = 36) + (The points possible up to 36 ACT Composite) = 72 Total ScorePossible.
-All graduating seniors with a cumulative GPA of 3.85 or higher will be awarded Outstanding Honors Student.
+Example: (4.0 GPA x 9 = 36) + (The points possible up to 36 ACT Composite) = 72 Total Score Possible.
+All graduating seniors with a cumulative GPA of 3.85 or higher will be awarded the status of Outstanding Honors Student.
 A student must be enrolled in the last six consecutive quarters prior to graduation to be considered for the honor of Valedictorian or Salutatorian of the school.